 Enjoy Keeping Fit

-Jo Williamson provides some safety guidelines to apply to your regime of staying healthy and keeping fit.
+Jo Williamson provides some safety guidelines for staying healthy and keeping fit.

-Being health-conscious and physically fit are essential parts of maintaining a healthy lifestyle.
-It is also equally important to make sure that you follow specific safety guidelines and procedures.
+Being health-conscious and physically fit is essential to maintaining a healthy lifestyle.
+Following specific safety guidelines and procedures is also equally important.

 Check with your Doctor

-Get the green light from your doctor to start doing physical activity.
-This is especially important if you are recovering from an illness or some form of procedure.
+Get the green light from your doctor to start physical activity.
+This is especially important if you are recovering from an illness or procedure.

 Do you have a condition that you need to be aware of?
-Like a heart condition, chest pains, or a bone or joint problem, if so, ensure that your workout takes those things under consideration.
+For example, if you have a heart condition, chest pains, or a bone or joint problem, ensure that your workout takes those things into consideration.

 Stretches

-Do not jump into a fitness regime or workout; do the appropriate stretches and correct warm-up.
-Otherwise, you might pull the wrong muscles, and not only will that be unpleasant, but it will set you back physically.
+Do not jump into a fitness regime or workout without doing the appropriate stretches and correct warm-ups.
+Otherwise, you might pull the wrong muscles, which will not only be unpleasant but also set you back physically.

 Proper Gear

-You would be surprised at how many injuries occur because people are not wearing the correct sports clothing or equipment.
+You would be surprised at how many injuries occur because people wear incorrect sports clothing or equipment.
 Wear light, cotton, loose-fitting fabrics that absorb sweat and clothing that provides appropriate support.
 Also, wear the right shoes for your feet.
 The last thing you want to do is twist your ankle or hurt your feet somehow.

-When taking part in sports and activities like hiking, biking, playing soccer, etc., wear helmets, pads, and anything else you need to be well equipped for your sport.
+When participating in sports and activities like hiking, biking, playing soccer, etc., wear helmets, pads, and anything else you need to be well-equipped for your sport.

 Listen to Your Body

-Physical activity is essential, and so are resting periods, proper diet, and enough sleep.
+Physical activity, resting periods, proper diet, and enough sleep are essential.
 Learn to listen to your body and know when to stop.
 Speak to your doctor or research what training is best for you.

 Know your limits and increase your activity slowly until you reach your goals.